-39.4 Duration of Agreement.
-This Agreement shall continue in full force and effect from July 1, 2014 to and including June 30, 2017.
+- Personnel Management Regulations.
+Where a specific provision contained in a section of this Memorandum of Understanding conflicts with a specific provision contained in a section of the Personnel Management Regulations, the provision of this Memorandum of Understanding shall prevail.
+Those provisions of the Personnel Management Regulations within the scope of representation which are not in conflict with the provisions of this Memorandum of Understanding and those provisions of the Personnel Management Regulations which are not within the scope of representation shall be considered in full force and effect. - Duration of Agreement.
+This Agreement shall continue in full force and effect from July 1, 2017 to and including June 30, 2020.
 Said Agreement shall automatically renew from year to year thereafter unless either party gives written notice to the other prior to sixty (60) days from the aforesaid termination date of its intention to amend, modify or terminate the Agreement.

 Date:

 UNITED PROFESSIONAL FIRE FIGHTERS, IAFF, LOCAL 1230 CONTRA COSTA FIRE PROTECTION DISTRICT

 (Signature / Printed Name) (Signature / Printed Name)

+/

+/

+/

+/

 / /

-1

 / /

 / /

-/ /

 /

-/ /